muefdo/Crypto-Platform/README.md

 **For safety purposes ı am not able to share all source codes.
+A part of the project is shared here, and the project continues to be developed continuously.**

 Welcome to CryptoHype, a cryptocurrency web page built using JavaScript, ReactJS, and NextJS, and powered by the CoinGecko API for live coin data.